Link: Apply now for the Citi® / AAdvantage® Executive World Elite Mastercard®

 Global Entry Or TSA PreCheck Credit

-The Citi AAdvantage Executive Card offers a Global Entry or TSA PreCheck credit once every five years.
+The Citi AAdvantage Executive Card offers a Global Entry or TSA PreCheck credit once every four years.
 Simply charge the purchase to your card and it will automatically be reimbursed.
 You don’t have to be the one signing up — you can always pay for a friend or family member who is signing up instead.

 Personally, I always recommend applying for Global Entry, because Global Entry automatically comes with TSA PreCheck, while the inverse isn’t true.